• Skip to primary navigation

 Take the Nest Down (or Call an Exterminator)

-My husband took the nest down himself and although dislike disturbing any wildlife, after learning more about this unique insect species, I am glad he did.
+Although I dislike disturbing any wildlife, after learning more about this unique insect species, I am glad he did.
 First, the hornets chose to build their nest right next to the house.
-This is a part of my yard where the cats often lounge and where I like to walk.
-It’s also exactly en route to the spigot for the garden hose and about fifteen feet from my back deck where we like to eat out or relax.
+This is a part of my yard where the cats often lounge, and it’s also where I like to walk.
+It’s also exactly en route to the spigot for the garden hose and about fifteen feet from my back deck, where we like to eat out or relax.
 Talk about a ruined summer…and bad neighbors.
 A hornet nest next to your patio isn’t conducive to a relaxing meal, that’s for sure.

 Lastly, the hornet nest was at head-height.
-My husband rides the lawn tractor and it would have hit him exactly in the head or brushed past his head, while he mowed under the trees.
+My husband rides the lawn tractor, and it would have hit him exactly in the head or brushed past his head while he mowed under the trees.
 I can’t imagine what might have happened if he hadn’t spotted it and dealt with it when he did.

-Although the baldfaced hornet reduces the local yellow jacket count and may be a pollinator, they need to go elsewhere and not next to my house if they want to build a nest.
+Although the bald-faced hornet reduces the local yellow jacket count and may be a pollinator, they need to go elsewhere and not next to my house if they want to build a nest.
 With over 16 acres for them to choose from, they have plenty of other options here!

 If you enjoyed this article, you may also like: